Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Improved LSOR by Embedding Stability and Accuracy Assessment Theorem

-where $x\in \mathbb{R}^n$, $z\in \mathbb{R}^m$ represent the fast and slow state variables of MGs, respectively, such as voltages and currents. $u \in \mathbb{R}^p$ denotes the continuous MG inputs such as power commands, or voltage frequency commands. $\varepsilon\in[0,\varepsilon_0]$ are perturbation coefficients representing the small parameters in MGs such as capacitances and inductances. $f$ and $g$ are locally Lipschitz functions on their arguments.
+where $\mathbf{x}\in \mathbb{R}^n$, $\mathbf{z}\in \mathbb{R}^m$ represent the fast and slow state variables of MGs, respectively, such as voltages and currents; $\mathbf{u} \in \mathbb{R}^p$ denotes the continuous MG inputs such as power commands, or voltage frequency commands. $\varepsilon$ denotes the small parameters in MGs such as capacitances and inductances named as perturbation coefficient. $\mathbf{f}$ and $\mathbf{\mathbf{g}}$ are locally Lipschitz functions on their arguments.
 For simplicity, we neglect the notation of time-dependency $(t)$ in the rest of this paper.

-Since $\varepsilon$ is small, the fast transient velocity $\dot {z}=g/\varepsilon$ can be much larger than the slow dynamics $\dot{x}$.
+Since $\varepsilon$ is small, the fast transient velocity $\dot {\mathbf{z}}=\mathbf{\mathbf{g}}/\varepsilon$ can be much larger than the slow dynamics $\dot{\mathbf{x}}$.
 To solve this two-time-scale problem, we can set $\varepsilon=0$, then equation (\ref{standardz}) degenerates to the following algebraic equation,

 If equation (\ref{algebraic}) has at least one isolated real root and satisfies the implicit function theory, then for each argument, we have the following closed-form solution,

 Substitute equation (\ref{roots}) into equation (\ref{standardx}) and let $\varepsilon=0$, we have a quasi-steady-state (QSS) model,